 There are various forms of funding for graduate students offered at the University of Guelph.
 Typically, our domestic graduate students are eligible for a combination of the following funding options below:

 Currently, all incoming domestic graduate students within the School of Computer Science (SoCS) are eligible for department-level funding.
-Domestic MSc students are eligible for $5,500 per year for 2 years, and domestic PhD students are eligible for $9,500 per year for 3 years.
+Domestic MSc students are eligible for up to $5,000 per year for up to 2 years, and domestic PhD students are eligible for up to $9,000 per year for up to 4 years.
 There is no application necessary, as domestic students are automatically eligible upon admission to the program.

 Graduate Awards & Scholarships